-- 5. The three voices - The active voice is the form that is of common occurrence.
-The word for the active voice in Pāli is: -parassapada lit: word expressing action on others and thus describes the result or consequence of an action that is produced on others by this very action.
-It is also called: kattukāraka. - The reflective or middle voice is rarely used and mostly found in poetry.
-The word for the middle or reflective voice in Pāli is: -attanopada lit: word expressing action on oneself and thus describes the result or consequence of an action that is produced on the agent himself by this very action.
-It is also called: -kammakāraka-50.
-The primary endings of the reflexive voice are: -te; -se; -e; -nte; -vhe; -mhe; the secondary endings are: -tha; -tho; m/am; -re/ram; -vho; -mhase.
-Because of its rare occurrence the respective conjugations are neglected here. - The passive voice adds the suffix: -ya to transitive verbs so they can adopt passive meaning: gacchīyati, agamyati: to be gone to; dīyati: to be given.
-Both personal endings, those of the active voice, but also those of the passive voice can be found.
+5 The three voices

+- The active voice is the form that is of common occurrence.
+The word for the active voice in $P\bar{a}li$ is: -parassapada- lit: word expressing action on others and thus describes the result or consequence of an action that is produced on others by this very action.
+It is also called: $kattuk\bar{a}raka$. - The reflexive or middle voice is rarely used and mostly found in poetry.
+The word for the middle or reflexive voice in Pāli is: -attanopada- lit: word expressing action on oneself and thus describes the result or consequence of an action that is produced on the agent himself by this very action.
+It is also called-kammakāraka50.
+The primary endings of the reflexive voice are: -te; -se; -e; -nte; -vhe; -mhe; the secondary endings are: -tha; -tho; -m/am; -re/ram; vho; -mhase.
+Because of its rare occurrence the respective conjugations are neglected here. - The passive voice adds the suffix: -ya- to transitive verbs so they can adopt passive meaning: gacchīyati: to be gone to; dīyati: to be given.